Highest ever bonus of 70,000 points for the TD® Aeroplan® Visa Infinite* Card! Learn more here

 Why you want to get each of these cards

 The first card in the portfolio is the Scotiabank Gold American Express card.
-This card would be set as the main card in this portfolio and you would want to put all your possible spending in Canada on the card.
+This card would be set as the main card in this portfolio and you would want to put all of your possible spending in Canada on the card.
 The main reason is that the card is very strong for points earning.
 It earns 6 points per dollar at Sobeys, Safeway and other Empire group stores.
 Then it earns 5 points per dollar spent at eligible grocery stores, on dining and entertainment (in Canada), 3 points per dollar spent at eligible gas stations, daily transit and select streaming services (in Canada) and 1 point per dollar spent everywhere else.
 The key wording here is 'in Canada' as all purchases not made in Canadian dollars will earn 1 point per dollar spent.
 Those numbers translate to a 5%, 3%, and 1% return when redeeming for travel and since this is travel rewards card portfolio that is key.

 And when it comes to redeeming for travel this card is as flexible as they come.
 You book the travel how you want, when you want, with whomever you want and then when that travel charge shows up on your account you redeem your points against that charge.
 Want to book a flight directly with Air Canada, pay for it on this card and then redeem points for it!
 On top of that you'll still earn Aeroplan miles on the flight.

-Related: HSBC World Elite Mastercard review
+Brim World Elite Mastercard Quick Facts:

-Rounding out this portfolio is the Scotiabank Passport Visa Infinite Card.
-It was the first no foreign transaction fee card in Canada to be issued by a major bank.
-This card is very similar to its Gold American Express card sibling except for being a Visa card of course!
 Its base points earning is the same at 1 point per dollar but then its category bonus rates are lower than the Gold Amex version and there is a good reason why.
 That higher earn rate of 2 points per dollar on grocery, dining, entertainment and daily transit is not limited to purchases in Canadian dollars.
 It is awarded on purchases in those categories made in any currency.
-So if you are dining at a restaurant in Chicago you'll earn the 2 points per dollar and save your 2.5% thanks to the no foreign transaction fee.
+So, if you are dining at a restaurant in Chicago you'll earn the 2 points per dollar and save your 2.5% thanks to the no foreign transaction fee.
 On the redemption side this card is exactly the same as the Scotiabank Gold American Express card - 1,000 points = a $10 credit on travel charges.
-And as we mentioned before, if you have both of the cards the points pool into one Scene+ account.
-With this portfolio you have the beauty of only dealing with two reward programs even though you have three cards.
-On the benefits side the key feature this card provides is a Visa Airport Companion Program membership with 6 free lounge visits which has a combined value of US$291 - and this is an annual benefit.

 Related: Rewards Canada's Guide to Business Class Lounge Access